Morning Victory, Lonely Nights

 Tall valleys were so ominous in Utah that traveling thru one seemed right into the same one.
 Over- and over again.
 Where the mind could wonder, it will just keep going around in circles.
 In Hell, forever?

-Great New Mexico, with its’ cool nights and California like days; and its’ vast stretches of flat like desert and distinct small round bushes spanning it.
-And Utah, being similar but instead of bushes, larger plants like short spanning forests; the mint green or lime color, and pine colored trees.
-It’s moments of sand but then again, clusters of plant life.
-Its shorter lasting winds, and shorter storms.
-The winter coming in October or November towards 30 or 20 degrees Fahrenheit, and only ending by May or June.
+Great New Mexico has its cool nights and sunnier days; and its vast stretches of rangeland and distinct small round bushes.
+In contrast, Utah having larger plants like short spanning forests; the mint green or lime color, and pine colored trees.
+Its geography formations more cold adapted and\ sharp than New Mexcio.
+Having shorter lasting winds, and shorter storms.
+And winter coming in October or November towards 30 or 20 degrees Fahrenheit, and only ending by May or June.
 Key winter months, December and January, a waking temperature of 6 degrees.
 15 degrees having been said enough to kill a person unless to shelter.

 As the birds were chirping awake with the morning, the Indians too were more present due to the cool wind and the slow sun warmth.
 In hours, warmth would befriend their riding, to a village one quarter day west; protected by a gully.
 Thought to have needed goods and women.
 And also, a child or two.
-The straggler Indian/informant a week before had by accident spoke of the small village he was on way to himself to steal by night.
-That by low activity and fire smoke and past patterns of the small tribe in question, the village likely would be light with people; most being gone to prepare by winter means of moving in warmer season.
+The straggler Indian a week before had spoke of the small village.
+That showing low activity and fire smoke and past patterns of the small tribe in question, the village likely would be light with people; most being gone to prepare by winter means of moving in warmer season.

-Using their horses as shields their approach and slaying with spears of the outer Indian members was not exhausting.
-Past the 2nd lower ridge, they began phase two as it was, towards 3 ‘Ordo Edeh’ Indians; one, tied his horse outward, the other kept his horse inwards further towards the Ordo, the other charging distanced changeably behind him on the horse.
+Using their horses as shields of their approach and slaying with spears of the Indian members outside the village they entered, past the 2nd lower ridge and towards 3 Indians inside the village.
+One invader tied his horse outside the perimeter, the other kept his horse.
+One attacker on horse, the other proceeding behind on foot.

 Quiet came back over the place.
 The working dust and grimaces and unseemly sweat, and dog like adrenaline of it all was still cold wind now.

-An older village woman had no choice but to continue scurrying her tasks with watching the only child present- an infant.
-And by her, 2 beautiful young native women; looking on, near passively having paused from their work at the onset of the battle.
+An older village woman and infant were present.
+And by them, two beautiful young native women; looking on, near passively having paused from their work at the onset of the battle.
+Now very alert eyed and unnerved.

 References